Banner

 How do I register for Wintersession?

-Shopping carts will Friday, September 29, 2023, and registration will take place starting Tuesday, October 3, 2023.
-The drop-add period will end Friday, December 1, 2023.
+Shopping carts will Friday, October 4, 2024, and registration will take place starting Monday, October 7, 2024.
+The drop-add period will open on Friday, October 11, and end on Friday, December 6, 2024.
 All decisions about taking Wintersession classes must be finalized by the end of the drop/add period.
 Please note that dropping a class after this date may result in a mark of “WF” for that class on your transcript, and make your travel plans accordingly.
 Unless a course is designated as being taught on Zoom, you must attend both sessions in person.

 Do all Wintersession courses count towards the experiential learning degree requirement?